telerik/ajax-docs/controls/calendar/how-to/adding-controls-to-a-calendar-cell.md

 ---
 title: Adding Controls to a Calendar Cell
-page_title: Adding Controls to a Calendar Cell | UI for ASP.NET AJAX Documentation
+page_title: Adding Controls to a Calendar Cell | RadCalendar for ASP.NET AJAX Documentation
 description: Adding Controls to a Calendar Cell
 slug: calendar/how-to/adding-controls-to-a-calendar-cell
 tags: adding,controls,to,a,calendar,cell